kylantis/fusion-ui/README.md

 ## Project Panther FE

-This repository contains the tools needed to compile component libraries for the Kylantis enterprise server.
+This repository contains the tools needed to compile component libraries for the Kylantis Apps.
 It also includes sample components to help you quickly learn how to build your own components.
-The sample components here are based on Lightning Design: https://www.lightningdesignsystem.com, but you can use any css library of your choice
+The sample components are provided for your reference and based on Lightning Design: https://www.lightningdesignsystem.com, but you can use any css library of your choice

 ### Setup